horsemanjackyliu/freightorder/00 Prerequiste with ABAP authorization/README.md

 ## Step 2: Assign the roles to your user account.
 ![alt text](image-3.png)
 ![alt text](image-7.png)
 Make sure the following roles has been assigned to your user account.
-If not, click **Add** to add the mission roles.
+If not, click **Add** to add the missing roles.
 ![alt text](image-8.png)